The Occupation of Rhode Island – 8 December 1776

 On 1 December Commodore William Hotham departed New York in command of the Brune 32, Mercury 20, the sloop Kingfisher 14 and the transports carrying seven thousand troops under the command of Lieutenant-Generals Sir Henry Clinton and Lord Hugh Percy, making their way via Long Island Sound.
-Meanwhile Commodore Parker took the larger men-of war to sea via Sandy Hook and the force made a rendezvous four days later in Blackpoint Bay in the Sound which offered a protected anchorage.
+Meanwhile Commodore Parker, who had been given the expedition in lieu of Lord Shuldham who had leave to return home, took the larger men-of war to sea via Sandy Hook and the force made a rendezvous four days later in Blackpoint Bay in the Sound which offered a protected anchorage.

 The natural harbour of Newport had been the leading American privateer base, and although many had since departed for European and West Indian waters, three frigates, the Warren 32, Columbus 30 and Providence 28, together with a 16-gun brig, several schooners and sloops, was discovered there under the command of Esek Hopkins.
 This squadron fled up Narragansett Bay to Providence, where the Navy bottled it up and where it remained inactive for over a year.